 If you are planning to bring to the UK your children who aren’t British nationals or EEA nationals, alongside with your partner, you will have to:

-- earn an extra £3,800 for your first child
+- earn an extra £3,800 for your first child.

-- earn an extra £2,400 for each child you have after your first child
+- earn an extra £2,400 for each child you have after your first child.

-Spouse Visa Language Requirements
+Spousal Visa UK Language Requirements